-Karyn lives with her partner, Erin, in a modest little home near Golf Links and Stella.
-Erin purchased this house as a fixer-upper and designed it to be ideal for a small scale, cage-free, in-home pet sitting business.
+Karyn’s partner Erin, owns a home near Golf Links and Stella.
+Erin purchased this house as a fixer-upper and designed it to be ideal for a small scale, cage-free, dog daycare and in-home pet sitting business.

 Who Gets to Come?